Identify the Pain in Your Head: The 14 Kinds of Headaches

 It's critical to identify which type of headache you suffer from—tension, cluster, sinus, rebound, or migraine—so that the correct treatment can be prescribed.
-In one 2004 study, 80% of patients with a recent history of self-described or doctor-diagnosed sinus headache but none of the signs of sinus infection actually met the criteria for migraine.
-And two-thirds of those patients expressed dissatisfaction with the medications they were using to treat their headaches.
-Here's a cheat sheet to help you put a name to your pain.
+For example, patients with a history of self-described or doctor-diagnosed sinus headaches but none of the signs of sinus infection might actually meet the criteria for migraine.
+In one study, two-thirds of those patients expressed dissatisfaction with the medications they were using to treat their headaches.

 Tension headaches, the most common type, feel like a constant ache or pressure around the head, especially at the temples or back of the head and neck.
 Not as severe as migraines, they are not usually accompanied by nausea and vomiting, and they rarely stop someone from continuing their regular activities.
 Over-the-counter treatments, such as aspirin, ibuprofen, or acetaminophen (Tylenol), are usually sufficient to treat tension headaches, which experts believe may be caused by contraction of neck and scalp muscles (including in response to stress), and possibly changes in brain chemicals.

 Cluster headaches, which affect men more often than women, are headaches that occur in groups or cycles.
 Cluster headaches recur regularly, even multiple times daily, over a certain period of time and then may be followed by a headache-free period of months or even years.
 The headaches appear suddenly and are characterized by severe, debilitating pain on one side of the head often accompanied by a watery eye and nasal congestion or a runny nose on the same side of the face.
 During an attack, sufferers are often restless and unable to get comfortable and not likely to lay down the way someone with a migraine usually does.